The Smrikve Oil and Wine are very important part of the Smrikve and Smrikva Bowl story.

 At every Smrikva Bowl, during the ceremony of the Olive tree plainting, every Smrikva Bowl player put a tiny seedling of the land close to the root of the Olive tree and say his or her name.
 This way every year the new tree got new names and new souls from all over the World.

 In the last years we start to produce a very limited collections of Smrikve wine.
 Every Smrikva Bowl player's family receive a bottle of Malvasia Smrikve wine.
-Smrikve Malvazija bottles and Smrikva Bowl olive oil bottles have already reached all the continents and over 70 countries.
+Smrikve Malvazija bottles and Smrikva Bowl olive oil bottles have already reached all the continents and almost 100 countries.
 Many people used nice words to describe our wine but I am pleased to share with you the words that Avv.
 Gianni Nunziante used to describe it:

 5. maggio 2008.